r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ```

 The concrete commands can be found in the script and the bundle had to be
-patched to build successfuly with this version of GCC and UCRT, but a
+patched to build successfully with this version of GCC and UCRT, but a
 general rule applicable to also other software is that one again needs to
 specify the host and target, `x86_64-w64-mingw32.static.posix` (this
 identification is used by MXE, below referred to as `TRIPLET`), so e.g.